aws-quickstart/cdk-eks-blueprints/docs/addons/kasten-k10.md

 For a complete list of options for accessing the Kasten K10 dashboard through a LoadBalancer, Ingress or OpenShift Route you can use the instructions [here](https://docs.kasten.io/latest/access/dashboard.html#dashboard).

-For full project documentation visit the [KastenHQ Github Repo] (https://github.com/kastenhq/kasten-eks-blueprints-addon)
+For full project documentation visit the KastenHQ Github Repo at (https://github.com/kastenhq/kasten-eks-blueprints-addon).